jokva/progref/functions.rst

     whatever comes next is a new function named `fn`, parameterised over the two values `param1` and `param2`.

-In terms of communication, two wonderful things happenes:
+In terms of communication, two wonderful things happen:

     1. We're labeling a series of steps with a new *name*
     2. We're letting everyone know what this computation *depends on*